2023 Estonian parliamentary election: Electoral system

-The Riigikogu is made up of 101 seats and its representatives are elected by proportional representation in twelve multi-member constituencies.
+The Riigikogu is made up of 101 seats and its representatives are elected by open list proportional representation in twelve multi-member constituencies.
 First, seats are to be filled in 12 constituencies of 5 to 16 seats depending on their population, and the remaining seats, known as "compensation seats", are allocated using the d'Hondt method to all parties that exceeded the 5% electoral threshold, to bring the results in terms of seats as close as possible to those of the vote of the population.
 In 2023, 75 seats were filled in the constituencies and the remaining 26 were allocated using the d'Hondt method.
 Voters have the possibility of casting a preferential vote for one of the candidates on the list for which they are voting.
 If a candidate collects more preferential votes than the amount of the simple quotient in his constituency, they are declared elected even if the list for which they are candidate for fails to cross the 5% electoral threshold.

 In November 2022, Alar Karis, the president of Estonia, signed the election decree, setting the date for 5 March 2023.
 Estonian citizens who are at least 18 years old, are registered in the voting list, have not been declared incapacitated or convicted of a crime by a court, or are serving a prison sentence have the right to vote.
 In foreign embassies abroad, voting took place from 18 to 23 February 2023, while to vote by mail in foreign countries, the voter had to submit a written request to the foreign mission by 3 February 2023.
 Advance voting in Estonia took place from 27 February to 4 March, meaning that a voter could vote outside the electoral district of their residence and electronically.
 Unlike in previous elections, on 5 March voters were able to vote in any precinct within the constituency, while voters who had voted electronically during the advance voting were able to vote on a paper ballot, although their electronic vote would be cancelled.
 Citizens who were not able to go to the polling stations or to vote electronically could order a ballot box at home and vote between 3 and 5 March 2023.
 Around eighty foreign observers monitored the election.